-The Department of English offers the Master of Arts in English with a General emphasis and an emphasis in Teaching English as a Second Language.
+The Department of English offers the Master of Arts in English with a General emphasis and an emphasis in Teaching English to Speakers of Other Languages.
 It also cooperates with the School of Education in offering the Master of Arts in Teaching (MAT) degree.
 In addition, the Department of English participates in offering the Master of Arts: Communication described on p.
 140.